rfifarek/classVM/README.md

 - Username: infosec
 - Password: infosec

 When first logging in, it will ask you to change it.
-It will ask you to enter the o
+It will ask you to enter the old password first (in a non-obvious way) and then the new password twice.

 Note: if while importing the VM, you get an error that it "... did not pass OVF specification conformance ...", click on Retry and it should import and run fine.